CIP43R/dnd-ciphers-multiverse/races/Artificial Constructs.md

 - **Camouflage:** Can activate an invisibility cloak for stealth missions, consuming extra energy.
 - **Purpose:** Built for tactical operations, not strength-based tasks; starts with -2 to Strength and Wisdom but can improve gradually.
 - **Energy consumption:** Runs on a single energy cell that must be replaced or recharged.
 High-energy actions, like camouflage, consume additional power.
-- **Languages:** You can speak, read and write Common and one language of your choice.
+- **Languages:** You can speak, read and write Common and two languages of your choice.